 Trial and error is expected and is all part of the magical making process.
 This is about finding the optimized wick for your specific candle recipe and it's important to take it step by step and keep adjusting as necessary.

-And don't forget to check out our Tutorial Video Series and FAQ for more makers tips and tricks when working with wooden wicks.
+Don't forget to check out our Tutorial Video Series and FAQ for more Makers tips and tricks when working with wooden wicks.